Tuning Nonequilibrium Phase Transitions with Inertia

 The sensitivity of MIPS to inertia in 2D was first reported by Mandal~\textit{et al.}~\cite{Mandal2019} who demonstrated that, for all values of $\ell_0/\sigma$ and for high enough ${\rm St}$, a homogeneous state was observed in lieu of MIPS.
 As we later argue, the absence of MIPS with increasing inertia is rooted in the system reaching an effective equilibrium state.
 If this is indeed the case, we should additionally observe the restoration of equilibrium transitions.
 In the case of our hard-sphere system, Boltzmann statistics would result in the equilibrium freezing transition with coexisting fluid and solid densities~\cite{Hoover1968, Pusey2009} of $\phi_{\rm fluid}=0.494$ and $\phi_{\rm solid}=0.545$.
 Importantly, equilibrium freezing is athermal in origin and thus does not depend on the precise value of $k_BT^{\rm eff}$.

 In the overdamped limit, activity dramatically shifts the freezing transition towards higher densities~\cite{Omar2021} with the solid phase exhibiting a nearly close-packed density ($\phi_{\rm solid} \rightarrow 0.74$) for activities as small as $\ell_0 / \sigma =5.0$ [see $\rm{St} = 0$ in Fig.~\ref{figure1}(b)].
+In the limit of small run lengths $\ell_0/\sigma\rightarrow 0$ where FDT is satisfied, it was recently shown that, despite the use of a continuous potential, athermal active particles display a freezing transition that closely resembles that of equilibrium hard spheres~\cite{Omar2021}.
 Departing from the overdamped limit, we observe a shift in the crystal coexistence region to lower densities [see Fig.~\ref{figure1}(b)], consistent with our expectations of a return to an effective equilibrium.
 We note that the crystallization transition appears to be much less sensitive to inertia than MIPS, with the coexistence window continuing to shift to lower densities for $\rm{St} > 1$.
 For ${\rm St} > 5$, the densities (particularly that of the fluid) appear to saturate at values that, while significantly closer, are decidedly distinct from the expected values of equilibrium freezing.
 The source of this discrepancy are possibly rooted in the nonequilibrium origins of the effective temperature, which we later show manifest in its \textit{density dependence}.